Vinyl chloride: Possible routes from ethane

-The vast majority of vinyl chloride is used to make poly(vinyl chloride), PVC.
-To give a sense of scale, globally approximately 40 million tonnes of PVC resin are produced per year, requiring a corresponding amount of vinyl chloride monomer.

-Two methods are employed industrially, the hydrochlorination of acetylene and the dehydrochlorination of ethylene dichloride (1,2-dichloroethane).
-Numerous attempts have been made to convert ethane directly to vinyl chloride.

 Thermal decomposition of dichloroethane

 1,2-Dichloroethane, ClCH2CH2Cl (also known as ethylene dichloride, EDC), can be prepared by halogenation of ethane or ethylene, inexpensive starting materials.
 EDC thermally converts into vinyl chloride and anhydrous HCl.
 This production method has become the major route to vinyl chloride since the late 1950s.

-ClCH2CH2Cl → CH2=CHCl + HCl

 The thermal cracking reaction is highly endothermic, and is generally carried out in a fired heater.
 Even though residence time and temperature are carefully controlled, it produces significant quantities of chlorinated hydrocarbon side products.
 In practice, the yield for EDC conversion is relatively low (50 to 60 percent).
 The furnace effluent is immediately quenched with cold EDC to minimize undesirable side reactions.
 The resulting vapor-liquid mixture then goes to a purification system.
 Some processes use an absorber-stripper system to separate HCl from the chlorinated hydrocarbons, while other processes use a refrigerated continuous distillation system.

-Synthesis from acetylene

-Acetylene reacts with anhydrous hydrogen chloride gas over a mercuric chloride catalyst to give vinyl chloride: